Huskies honor members of the 2013 squad before an exhibtion with program alumni

-Jeff Hourigan joined Jim Penders' staff prior to the 2012 season and concluded his fifth season in the Husky dugout in 2016.
+Jeff Hourigan joined Jim Penders' staff prior to the 2012 season and begins his seventh season in the Husky dugout in 2018.
 Hourigan, who played at UConn for two seasons, returned to Storrs after spending five years as an assistant coach and pitching coach at the University of New Haven.

 In 2015, the UConn posted a slash line of .288/.388/.416 to aid in scoring a conference-leading 6.5 runs per game.
 The UConn offense sent five to All-Conference teams and Vinny Siena followed Bobby Melley in 2014 to give the Huskies back-to-back NEIBA New England Player of the Year winners.
 The Huskies also had three hitters (Blake Davey, Joe DeRoche-Duffin and Siena) earn ABCA All-Region honors.

-While working at New Haven for head coach Raphael Cerrato (now head coach at Rhode Island), Hourigan helped guide the Chargers to an East Coast Conference regular season championship (2008), an NCAA Regional berth (2010), and led the pitching staff to an ERA of 2.90 which was the second best mark in the country during the 2010 season.
+While working at New Haven for head coach Raphael Cerrato (now head coach at Rhode Island), Hourigan helped guide the Chargers to an East Coast Conference regular season championship (2008), an NCAA Regional berth (2010), and led the pitching staff to an ERA of 2.90 that was the second best mark in the country during the 2010 season.

 Prior to his coaching career at New Haven, Hourigan was a student assistant coach for UConn during the 2006 season, working closely with the first basemen and pitchers.
 He split his collegiate playing career between Clemson and Connecticut, playing for the Tigers during the 2002 and 2003 seasons and was part of the Husky lineup during the 2004 and 2005 seasons.
 In 2002, he competed in the College World Series as a part of a Clemson team that finished third nationally.
 As a senior, Hourigan was named team captain and went on to earn second team All-BIG EAST and team MVP honors.
 At Clemson, he earned honorable mention Freshman All-American.